-Other adults are people aged 18 years or more who live in your home.
-They are usually grown-up children or other relatives living with you, but they could also be friends.
-Your partner (if you have one) is not treated as an 'other adult'.
+Other adults are people aged 18 years or above who live in your home.
+They are usually grown-up children or other relatives living with you.
+They could also be friends.
+Your partner (if you have one) is not treated as an other adult.
 People living in your home and paying you rent, such as boarders or subtenants, do not usually count as other adults.

 Other adults are expected to pay something towards the rent of the home they live in.
 Due to this, your housing benefit will be reduced if other adults live in your home.

 We make fixed deductions from housing benefit, no matter what the other adults pay.

 There are six levels of deduction.
 In some cases we do not make any deduction.

 The deduction for each other adult depends on: